Thursday, October 27, 2011

 Coffee Mug

-One interesting thing that took place was this--the main leader asked us all to bring a coffee mug to Bible study the next week.
-OK--now I needed to think about which coffee mug I'd part with.
-I have a thing--I love mugs.
+One interesting thing that happened was this — the main leader asked us all to bring a coffee mug to Bible study the next week.
+OK — now I needed to think about which coffee mug I'd part with.
+I have a thing — I love mugs.
 I buy them as souvenirs to remind me of the places I've been.
 I buy them to look at and remember when, I buy them if they are cute, or have interesting things on them.
-Ok, I just buy them--it's an addiction that I can't control.
-One type of mug that I am especially prone to buy is a mug with my particular dog breed on it.
-I can't pass them up, those little brown doggie eyes beckon to me as I walk by.
+OK, I just buy them--it's an addiction that I can't control.
+One type of mug I am especially prone to buy is one with my particular dog breed on it.
+I can't pass them up; those little brown doggie eyes beckon to me as I walk by.
 And it eventually ends up at my coffee bar--as my new favorite mug of the week.

 Now on to the coincidence.
-The next week I received a phone call from a fellow Bible study gal who just so happened to sit at the same table as my new coffee mug friend.
-She noticed the dog breed mug and got all excited--it seems we shared the same breed.
-She asked my new mug buddy if she could possibly have my number, she called me and invited me over to play dog whisperer with her 2 dogs.
-So of course, I obliged--anything to see her dogs.
-We had a great time, I worked one dog and she worked the other as I trained and gave instruction.
+The next week, I received a phone call from a fellow Bible study gal who just so happened to sit at the same table as my new coffee mug friend.
+She noticed the dog-breed mug and got all excited — it seems we share the same breed.
+She asked my new mug buddy if she could possibly have my number.
+She called me and invited me over to play dog whisperer with her 2 dogs.
+So, of course, I obliged — anything to see her dogs.
+We had a great time.
+I worked with one dog, and she worked with the other as I trained and gave instructions.
 Her little pup was walking on a lead and shaping up in no time--what sweet dogs they were.
-We went to lunch afterward and then were able to really sit and talk and get to know each other.
+We went to lunch afterward and were able to really sit, talk, and get to know each other.

-I won't share our conversation--but have you ever been sitting somewhere and had the definite impression that you were right where God wanted you to be?
-I knew that I knew, that He had sent me there, and that she had found me via my coffee mug buddy.
-We've got lots in common, but more than that God set us up.
+I won't share our conversation — but have you ever been sitting somewhere and had the definite impression that you were right where God wanted you to be?
+I knew that He had sent me there, and that she had found me through my coffee mug buddy.
+We've got lots in common, but more than that, God set us up.
 A new neighbor, to Bible study, to dog mug, to mug buddy, to dog whispering, to lunch--it was a setup.
-He placed 2 women together from different walks of life, different towns, different Bible study tables and He drew them together via a coffee mug.
+He placed 2 women together from different walks of life, different towns, different Bible study tables, and He drew them together via a coffee mug.
 Who woulda thought?

 Coincidence?
 I think not.
-Devine appointment?
+Divine appointment?
 I think so!

-I don't know what the future holds, I only know that life is exciting when I let God be God.
-When I let Him set up these divine appointments for me--when I am open to meeting new people and open to new experiences.
+I don't know what the future holds, but I only know that life is exciting when I let God be God.
+When I let Him set up these divine appointments for me — when I am open to meeting new people and to new experiences.
 And I know that I don't believe in coincidences.
 I just don't.